 HECHO A MANO, CON AMOR

 Time-honored craftsmanship and artistic tradition are at the heart of everything Helado Rosa represents.
-We're proud to partner with the following artisans, who still create each of their pieces using the same techniques and materials as generations of craftspeople before them have.
+We're proud to partner with the following artisans, artisan collectives, and family owned + operated businesses who still create their pieces using the same techniques and materials as generations of craftspeople before them have.

 Pedro Romo de la Rosa